-This report for the second year of the 2015–2016 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.
+This report for the first year of the 2017–2018 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.

-This is the 42nd vote record the CalChamber has compiled.
-The CalChamber publishes this report in response to numerous requests by member firms and local chambers of commerce that would like a gauge by which to measure the performance of their legislators.
+This is the 43rd vote record the CalChamber has compiled in response to numerous requests by member firms and local chambers of commerce that would like a gauge by which to measure the performance of their legislators.

 No vote record can tell the entire story of a legislator’s attitude and actions on issues of importance to business.
 To fully evaluate your legislative representative, consult the legislative journals and examine your legislator’s votes in committee and on floor issues.

 You can view these via links at www.calchambervotes.com.